cjimti/mk/_posts/2018-05-19-kubernetes-ingress-basic-auth.md

 htpasswd -c ./htpasswd auth
 ```

-It is important to name the file **auth** as the file name is used when the secret is generated.
+It is important to name the file **auth**.
+The filename is used as the key in the key-value pair under the `data` section of secret.

 After entering a password for the new user twice, you end up with the file `htpasswd`.
 This file can also be named anything you like.